Shoulder Pain

 Invasive treatment for shoulder pain

-Some injuries require surgery for treatment.
+• Surgery: Some injuries require surgery for treatment.
 For example, rotator cuff tears and adhesive capsulitis do not always improve with rest and medicine.
-Severe rotator cuff tear or recurrent dislocations may warrant early surgical consultation rather than a trial of at-home management.
+Severe rotator cuff tear or recurrent dislocations may warrant early surgical consultation.
 This would requires detailed consultation on the procedure of the surgery as well as the risk involve for individuals.